Kakamotobi/Learned/Web Development/Design-Patterns.md

 ## Architectural Design Patterns
 - These are fundamental structural organizations for software systems.
 - More higher-level properties and mechanisms of a system, and separation of concerns.
+### What is meant by Architecture?
+- Architecture is a generic term that applies to a broad range of levels.
+- Architecture is the ***shared understanding*** of the system design of a project between the developers familiar with the codebase.
+  - It is important to have a good shared understanding between the developers of the project, especially as the project grows.
+- Architecture is ***decisions that are hard to change***.
+- Architecture provides the means for us to structure our application in a consistent and sustainable manner.
+#### How to Design an Architecture
+- When deciding how to design the architecture of a project, the first thing to do is to figure out what is important.
+- Ask theses questions:
+  - What are the key things about this project/system?
+  - What is the most important thing in the codebase that we have to keep at the top of our heads when working on it?
+#### Why is it Important?
+- In the short-term, any code that works will suffice, which means quick launching and profits.
+  - However, as the project/service grows, it will become more difficult and take longer to add new features and maintain the service.
+- With good architecture and effort in internal quality, it will be much easier to add new features, migrate, and maintain the service.
+  - In the long-term, good architecture is crucial and provides economic value.
 ### Model-View-Controller (MVC)
 > MVC is an architectural design pattern that encourages improved application organization through a separation of concerns.
 It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) traditionally managing logic and user-input. | patterns.dev
 - MVC is an architectural pattern that encompasses several design patterns defined by the "Gang of Four".